 Sense checking is essential – speak to an expert.

 What is DALI I hear someone ask – so DALI = Digital Addressable Lighting Interface – simply a protocol that provides flexibility in control of fluorescent lighting.

-With a DALI based lighting system, dimming can be deployed throughout a property to achieve energy savings of 30%-60% and give substantial flexibility, occupier control and servicing benefits.
+With DALI dimming can be deployed throughout a property to achieve 30-60% energy savings and give flexible occupier control and servicing benefits.

-DALI centred digital lighting networks are based on digital fluorescent electronic ballasts operating linear T5 and T8 lamps and CFL’s.
-Digital ballasts and DALI interfaces are being designed for HID, incandescent and low-voltage halogen systems.
+Importantly DALI lighting networks are based on digital fluorescent electronic ballasts operating linear LED, T5, T8 and CFL’s.

-Digital ballasts “soft start” fluorescent lamps extending tube life; cut the lamps out at end of life; systematically dim; and can start the lamps at any point in the dimming range.
+Digital ballasts “soft start” fluorescent lamps extending tube life.
+They also cut the lamps out at end of life, systematically dim and can start the lamps at any point in their dimming range.

-Control options include local wall-mounted controls that enable manual push-button switching to select programmed dimming scenes; a computer for centralized lighting control; local PCs for individual occupant control; and occupancy sensors (PIR’s, Microwave sensors etc), photocells and other controls.
+Control options include local wall-mounted controls, manual push-button switching, centralized lighting control, local PCs for individual occupant control and occupancy sensors (PIR’s, Microwave sensors etc), photocells and other controls.